 How Much Coverage Do You Need?

 Take a quick mental inventory: laptop, phone, TV, furniture, clothes, kitchen items.
-The average American renter owns $20,000-$30,000 in stuff.
+The average renter owns $20,000-$30,000 in stuff.
 Don't underinsure — paying $3 more per month for $50K instead of $20K is almost always worth it.

 Replacement Cost vs Actual Cash Value